manindragautam/rust-novice-to-mastery/src/control_flow/loops.md

 ## Loops

 Loops are essential for repeating code blocks based on a condition.
-Let's explore different looping constructs in Rust with working examples at various skill levels:

 - **`loop` statement:**
   Executes a block of code repeatedly until you explicitly break out of it.

 ```rust
 fn main() {